 During the year under review the company has achieved turnover of Rs.
-1826.45 Lakhs as compared to Turnover of Rs.
-2503.41 Lakhs during the last financial year.
-Decline in turnover is mainly due to ongoing pandamic and nationwide lockdown imposed during the first quarter of the financial year.
-Your directors of the hopeful of increase in turnover in coming years considering enhanced capacity.
+2340.31 Lakhs as compared to Turnover of Rs.
+1826.45 Lakhs during the last financial year.
+Your directors are hopeful of increase in turnover in coming years considering enhanced capacity.
 Net profit of the company before tax is Rs.
-10.85 Lakhs compared to last year profit before tax of Rs.
-45.60 Lakhs.
+37.22 Lakhs compared to last year profit before tax of Rs.
+10.85 Lakhs.